ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 - Disconnect all: Disconnect all registered and connected DB Connection
 - Start all: Start all replication objects which are stopped.
 - Stop all: Stop all replication objects which are started.
 - Quick Start all: Quick Start all replication objects which are stopped.
 This operation may cause the loss of not yet delivered data.
-Please refer to "Replication User's Manual" for details.
+Please refer to [Replication User's Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Replication%20Manual.md) for details.
 - New DB Connection: Create a new DB Connection.

 ##### DB Connection